We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 Mari Smith links to a page introducing herself to her audience:

-Pin a Tweet
+Pin a Post

-According to Twitter, this should reflect “what you want your followers to focus on—your biggest, latest news”.
+Twitter's advice in the past (relevant page no longer available), your pinned post should reflect “what you want your followers to focus on—your biggest, latest news”.

-Your pinned Tweet could reflect:
+Your pinned post could reflect:

 - An offer of a free resource for lead generation.